IBM/predict-insurance-charges-with-autoai/README.md

 * Once you've created your project, click on the `Add to project` at the top-right of your Watson Studio project page.
 This  pops up an image with different assets you can choose to add to your project.
 Click on `AutoAI experiment`.

 * This takes you to a page which says `New AutoAI experiment` at the top-left.
 Name your experiment as you want.
-I named mine `auto-ai-insurance-demo`.
+One may name it `auto-ai-insurance-demo`.

 * Next, you need to add a Watson Machine Learning instance before you create the Watson AutoAI experiment.
 On the right side of the screen click on `Associate a Machine Learning instance`.

 * Same as before, select the `Lite` Tier, and click on the `Create` button at the bottom of the page.
 Name your instance as you wish.
-I named mine `machine-learning-free`.
+One may name it named mine `machine-learning-free`.
 Choose the location and the resource group and then click on `Confirm` when you are happy with your instance details.

 * Once you create your machine learning service, you are taken back to the new AutoAI experiment page.
 Click on `Reload` on the right side of the screen.
 You should see your newly created machine learning instance.
 Great job!
 Click on `Create` on the bottom right part of your screen to create your first AutoAI experiment!